 I don’t want you to ever take for granted the community activism, progressive planning and design, and governmental support that this project represents.
 Of course, no one got everything they wanted — budget constraints, liability concerns, and timeliness all played a role in the final version.

 I have met so many of the PLAYers in this project, since I wrote my first letter of support to the Community Services Commission in October of 2010.
 Without exception, every single person I’ve encountered shares a passion for play.

 And it’s ALL about the kids and their self-directed play!

 This is a BIG deal!
 Why?

-- The Irvine Adventure Playground is one of only 3 such playgrounds in the United States.
+- The Irvine Adventure Playground is one of only 3 such playgrounds in Orange County and one of 10 in the United States.
 According to the NPR story, “there are roughly 1000 scattered across less litigious Europe.”

 - Unstructured play is essential to every child’s development.
 These spaces allow kids to build forts, play in the mud, and get creative with unstructured play outdoors!

 - Play opportunities at typical playgrounds are limited to the equipment provided.
 Here, play and imagination spill over into every corner of the park.

 - It is open and staffed every day with a minimum of two people.